whaakman/azure-docs.nl-nl/articles/cloudfoundry/cloudfoundry-oms-nozzle.md

 cd oms-log-analytics-firehose-nozzle
 ```

-#### <a name="set-environment-variables"></a>De omgevingsvariabelen instellen
+#### <a name="set-environment-variables"></a>Omgevingsvariabelen instellen

 U kunt nu omgevingsvariabelen instellen in het bestand manifest.yml in uw huidige map.
 Hieronder ziet u het app-manifest voor de pijp.
-Vervang de waarden door uw specifieke gegevens van de OMS-werkruimte.
+Vervang de waarden door uw specifieke gegevens van de Log Analytics-werkruimte.

 ```
-OMS_WORKSPACE             : OMS workspace ID: open OMS portal from your OMS workspace, select Settings, and select connected sources.
+OMS_WORKSPACE             : Log Analytics workspace ID: open OMS portal from your Log Analytics workspace, select Settings, and select connected sources.
-OMS_KEY                   : OMS key: open OMS portal from your OMS workspace, select Settings, and select connected sources.
+OMS_KEY                   : OMS key: open OMS portal from your Log Analytics workspace, select Settings, and select connected sources.
-OMS_POST_TIMEOUT          : HTTP post timeout for sending events to OMS Log Analytics.
+OMS_POST_TIMEOUT          : HTTP post timeout for sending events to Log Analytics.
 The default is 10 seconds.
-OMS_BATCH_TIME            : Interval for posting a batch to OMS Log Analytics.
+OMS_BATCH_TIME            : Interval for posting a batch to Log Analytics.
 The default is 10 seconds.
-OMS_MAX_MSG_NUM_PER_BATCH : The maximum number of messages in a batch to OMS Log Analytics.
+OMS_MAX_MSG_NUM_PER_BATCH : The maximum number of messages in a batch to Log Analytics.
 The default is 1000.
 API_ADDR                  : The API URL of the CF environment.
 For more information, see the preceding section, "Sign in to your CF deployment as an admin through CF CLI."
 DOPPLER_ADDR              : Loggregator's traffic controller URL.
 For more information, see the preceding section, "Sign in to your CF deployment as an admin through CF CLI."
 FIREHOSE_USER             : CF user you created in the preceding section, "Create a CF user and grant required privileges."
 This user has firehose and Cloud Controller admin access.